panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 }
 ```

-`Page` components depends directly on both `cookieClient` and `cookieServer` libraries.
-The component selects the necessary implementation by checking whether the `window` global variable is setup to determine the client or server-side.
+`Page` component depends directly on both `cookieClient` and `cookieServer` libraries.
+The component selects the necessary implementation by checking whether the `window` global variable is available (meaning the app runs in a browser) or not (meaning the app runs on server).

 ![Volatile Dependency Bad Design](./images/volatile-dependency-bad-design.svg)